Tags

 An hour of continuous lovemaking is impressive, while five minutes is rather abrupt, but in the circumstances described by Ruth the latter would be totally understandable.
 She wanted her fella so much that even a paltry five minutes would be preferable to no lovin’ at all.

-That was the whole point of the song.
-Even though she wants more, she is willing to take him in whatever limited time they have, just as long as she gets him.
+That was the whole point of the song as originally written.
+Even though she wanted more, she was willing to take him in whatever limited time they have, just as long as she gets him.

 By changing that time frame to 5-10-15 Hours it means something else entirely.
-She’s not settling for whatever she can get, she’s demanding him for a whole day.
-In one fell swoop she goes from having to entice him any way she can, making hers the weaker position at the start until through her seduction she becomes the more powerful one by getting him to go along with her in this midday tryst, to now being the dominant one from the start, flipping the whole narrative on its head.
+Now she’s not merely settling for whatever she can get, but instead is demanding his services for a whole day.
+The entire meaning is irrevocably changed… and not for the better.
+The initial concept had her inhabiting the weaker position at the start until gradually through her seduction she becomes the more powerful one by getting him to go along with her in their all-too brief midday tryst.
+That transformation is what made it so enticing to watch unfold.

-Yes, that perspective still has its own merits – though make sure you have enough lube for god’s sake if you’re planning on 15 hours of anything – but now Brown’s tactics ring hollow.
+But now Brown becomes the dominant one from the start, upending the entire concept itself.
+There’s no deeper storyline anymore, just a sensational headline left to fit the bill.
+Yes, that perspective still has its own merits, as someone whose desire is so insatiable as to expect nearly two full working day shifts of loving is a powerful image to contemplate – though make sure you have enough lube for god’s sake if you’re planning on 15 hours of anything – but now Brown’s tactics ring hollow.
 She no longer has to plead for him, grateful for what she can get.
-If anything he’s going to plead with her to take a breather so certain parts don’t start to break down.
+If anything he’s going to plead with her to take a breather so certain parts don’t start to chafe or break down altogether!

 Still a great record, but no longer a perfect one.